ONSdigital/application-profile/README.md

 - Data are in silos, making it difficult to link or relate statistics from different sources.
 - The accessibility and usability of statistics varies from dataset to dataset.

+There are three main lenses for approaching statistical dissemination best practises.
+Data on the Web Best Practises, 5-Star Data, and FAIR data principles.

+### Data on the Web Best Practises

 The [Data on the Web Best Practices (DWBP)](https://www.w3.org/TR/dwbp/) describes recommendations for publishing data to the web.
 If followed, we can enable these benefits:

 > - **Comprehension**: humans will have a better understanding about the data structure, the data meaning, the metadata and the nature of the dataset.